 Email Deliverability Glossary

-Plain-language definitions of every term you'll encounter when managing email deliverability — from authentication standards to ISP metrics.
+39 plain-language definitions of terms you'll encounter when managing email deliverability — from authentication standards to ISP filtering metrics.

 The percentage of emails accepted by the receiving mail server.
 Different from inbox placement rate — a 99% delivery rate doesn't mean 99% inbox placement.
 Emails can be accepted and then routed to spam.